JiscSD/web-accessibility-101/1-colour-contrast/README.md

 Colour and contrast use is vital to accessibility.
 All users, including those with visual disabilities must be able to percieve content on the web page.
 The official guidelines for WCAG 2.1 AA can quickly become quite confusing and overwhelming.
 This readme aims to simplify and easily explain the standards we are required to meet.

+In summary, It is better to have a website that is accessible to all users, than aesthetically pleasing to a subset of users but unaccessible to others due to colour and contrast choices.

 # Colours

 There are multiple ways to define colours, ordinarily at Jisc we tend to use the "hexadecimal" format.
 For example, #E85E12.
 Where the red/green/blue values are made up of a combination of 6 numbers or letters.
 This is probably the most common format used across the web.
 Other formats include rgb and hsl.